grahamcarman/docs/astro/ci-cd-templates/github-actions.md

 Each CI/CD template implementation might have additional requirements.

-:::info
+:::caution

-If you use a self-hosted runner for GitHub Actions and you're using a Workspace or Organization API token that has access to more than one Deployment, ensure that you specify `deployment-id` in your action as shown in the following templates.
-This reduces the risk of accidentally deploying to the wrong Deployment.
+If you use a self-hosted runner to execute jobs from GitHub Actions, Astro CLI's `config.yaml` might be shared across your organization.
+In such cases, to reduce the risk of accidentally deploying to the wrong Deployment, ensure the following:

+- Add the Astronomer GitHub secrets to your repository and include a check in your GitHub workflow to verify this; otherwise, throw an error.
+- Specify `deployment-id` or `deplyment-name` in your [`astro deploy`](cli/astro-deploy.md) command.
+- Add an `astro logout` command at the end of your workflow to ensure the token is cleared from the `config.yaml` file.

 :::